ioBroker/ioBroker.js-controller/docs/en/dev/adapterdev.md

 ## How to create instance
-Before published to npm: copy into ioBroker/node_modules, go to "admin" and add instance After published at npm: go to ioBroker/ and write "npm install iobroker.xxx --production", go to "admin" and add instance
+Before published to npm: copy into ioBroker/node_modules, go to "admin" and add instance After published at npm: go to ioBroker/ and write "npm install iobroker.xxx --production --no-optional --logevel=error", go to "admin" and add instance

 ## How to debug
 - Start ioBroker